mathigatti/img2txt/README.md

 # Image to Text conversion utilities

 You can find here a small tokenization framework and examples of table extraction from images using Google Vision API.
-Google provides a good OCR to extract text from images but the output is not the best sometimes in this repository I provide a simple postprocessing of the output in order to make it easier to use the API output.
+Google provides a good OCR to extract text from images but the output is not the best sometimes, in this repository I provide a simple postprocessing of the output in order to make it easier to use the API output.

 ## Demo